og-96/todo-list-project/README.md

 -------------------

-**Description:* The To-Do List Application is a simple, full-stack web application that allows users to manage tasks in an organized manner.
+**Description:* The To-Do List Application is a simple, full-stack web application that allows users to manage tasks in an organized list.
 It consists of a Svelte frontend and an Express.js backend with a MariaDB database for persistent data storage.
 The application is designed to provide an intuitive interface where users can create, update, mark as completed, and delete to-do items.

-Key Features:
 Add To-Do Items: Users can quickly add tasks to their to-do list by typing into a text field and clicking "Add".
-Mark as Completed: Each task can be marked as completed by clicking the checkbox next to it, with a visual indicator (strikethrough) showing it is done.
+Mark as Completed: Each task can be marked as completed by clicking the checkbox next to it, to see it is done.
 Edit Tasks: Users can edit the text of existing tasks to update details or correct mistakes.
 Delete Tasks: Unwanted or completed tasks can be removed from the list entirely by clicking the delete button.
-Persistent Storage: All tasks are saved in a MariaDB database, ensuring data persistence across sessions.
+Persistent Storage: All tasks are saved in a MariaDB database.
-Technical Overview:

 Frontend: Built with Svelte, the frontend provides a lightweight and reactive user interface.
-It communicates with the backend via RESTful API requests to manage to-do items.
+It communicates with the backend to manage to-do items.
 Backend: Powered by Express.js, the backend handles API requests to interact with the database.
 It supports creating, reading, updating, and deleting (CRUD) tasks.
 Database: The application uses MariaDB for storing the tasks persistently.
 Each to-do item is saved with details such as its text, completion status, and unique ID.